 The family-owned company, Speick Natural Cosmetics, celebrated its 85th anniversary in 2013.
 Speick is now in its third generation and is managed by Wikhart Teuffel, the grandson of founder Walter Rau.

-The goal of Speick has always been the same: to develop natural cosmetics and natural products, with an eye to health, vitality, and natural beauty.
+The goal of Speick has always remained the same: to develop natural cosmetics and natural products with an eye to health, vitality, and natural beauty.

 The products are based on the medical plant Speick that is known for its soothing and nurturing properties.
-It is known that the oil from the roots of the Speick plant has been used for skincare by the ancient Egyptians dating back to 500 years BC.
+History tells us that the oil from the roots of the Speick plant has been used for skincare by the ancient Egyptians dating back to 500 years BC.
 Speick Natural Cosmetics is the only producer in the world to manufacture products containing the unique extract from the Speick plant.

-You will find everything you need for a comfortable shave - shaving soap, shaving cream, shaving foam, aftershave - as well as nourishing and moisturizing products for the body and face.
+You will find everything you need for a comfortable shave - shaving soap, shaving cream, shaving foam, aftershave - as well as nourishing and moisturizing products for your body and face.

 More about Speick